tensorlakeai/indexify/docs/docs/getting_started.md

 - Retrieve relevant information from the index, based on the question.
 - Use an LLM to generate a response.

 Create a file to write your application.
-In this tutorial we will create the extraction graph, ingestion and querying in a single application file, for real production usecases these aspects will probably live in separate components of your application.
+In this tutorial we will create the extraction graph, ingestion and querying in a single application file, for real production use-cases these aspects will probably live in separate components of your application.

 === "python"
     Create a file app.py